karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 [Dilip](http://dcubed.blogspot.com): “*Poor?
 Did someone say poor?
 Yes, the poor need a break from capitalist oppression.*”

 [Amit](http://indiauncut.blogspot.com): “*Cut it out will ya?
 Waiter, can I get another coffee please?
-With cow’s milk.
+With cow's milk.
 Cows are very cool.*”

 [Bridalbeer](http://bridalbeer.blogspot.com): “ *Brian liked Mountain Dew.
 Bill does too.
-But I don’t.
+But I don't.
 Meanwhile, the dog barks.
 A good cup of coffee helps people ruminate.
 It also helps them urinate.*”

 [PrufrockTwo](http://prufrockspage.blogspot.com): “*One is impressed by your convoluted logic.
 One would have never thought ruminate and urinate could be linked together so effortlessly.
 One would like to point you to a story on how great writers ruminate that appeared in this Zambian newspaper.*”